 What's Coming to Disney World and Universal Orlando in 2020 and Beyond

-Tron Lightcycle Power Run — 2021 — Imported from Shanghai Disneyland, Tron Lightcycle Power Run is a coaster-style attraction where riders board a train of two-wheeled Lightcycles.
+TRON Lightcycle Run — 2021 — Imported from Shanghai Disneyland, Tron Lightcycle Run will be a coaster-style attraction where riders board a train of two-wheeled Lightcycles.
 The ride pushes you into the energy, lights and excitement of TRON’s high-tech universe.

 Mickey and Minnie's Runaway Railway — spring 2020 — Starring everyone's favorite pair, this new attraction will put guests inside the wacky and unpredictable world of a Mickey Mouse Cartoon Short, where they're the star and anything can happen.
 This new ride will feature "2 1/2 D," a new, no-glasses-required experience.
 Listen up: The train will use sound from the original whistle featured in the 1928 short, “Steamboat Willie.”
 This new experience will replace The Great Movie Ride.

 Roundup Rodeo BBQ — date TBD — Using three cardboard boxes cut and taped together, Andy is building a rodeo play arena with some of his favorite toys — that’s the concept behind Toy Story Land’s future table-service restaurant.